Claire Foy Recalls Painful Breastfeeding Moment In Candid Interview

 Returning to work after having a baby comes with many challenges.
 This is especially true if you’re a breastfeeding mother.

 Claire Foy opened up about her experience in an interview with British Vogue.
-The “Crown” actress has a 2-year-old daughter wit her husband Stephen Campbell Moore.
+The “Crown” actress has a 2-year-old daughter with her husband Stephen Campbell Moore.

 During the interview, she recalled some breastfeeding struggles she faced while playing Queen Elizabeth as a new mom.